metaforx/djangocms-rest/docs/reference/languages.rst

 **The Languages endpoints provide language information in django CMS.**

-* This returns all available languages configured for the site
+* This returns all the languages that are configured for the site.
-* Language information includes language codes, names, and configuration settings
+* Language information includes language codes, names and configuration settings.
-* Useful to build a language switcher and handle language fallbacks in decoupled frontend applications
+* This information is useful for building a language switcher and handling language fallbacks in decoupled front-end applications.

 CMS Reference
 -------------